Pdawg-bytes/GyroShell/README.md

 </div>

 GyroShell is a shell for Windows 11 (and maybe 10) that aims to provide a customizable and functional shell experience.
-The shells UI is written in WASDK XAML, and the backend is composed of C#; all brought together by WinUI 3.
+The shells UI is written in WinUI 3 XAML, and the backend is composed of C#; all brought together by WASDK.

 > [!WARNING]
 > GyroShell is currently under heavy development and may not be stable.